-Propo sal Board Recommendation 1.
-Election of eight members to our board of directors to serve until our next annual meeting of FOR each director nominee stockholders or until their successors are duly elected and qualified.
-2. Approval of an amendment to the 2015 Plan to increase the number of shares available for FOR issuance under the 2015 Plan.
-3. Ratification of the appointment of Deloitte & Touche LLP as our independent registered public FOR accounting firm for 2021.
+Propos al Board Recommendation 1.
+Election of seven members to our board of directors to serve until our next annual meeting of FOR stockholders or until their successors are duly elected and qualified. each director nominee 2.
+Approval of the 2025 Equity Incentive Plan.
+FOR 3.
+Ratification of the appointment of Ernst & Young LLP as our independent registered public FOR accounting firm for 2025.
 4. Approval, on an advisory basis, of the compensation of our named executive officers.
-FOR 1.
-2. 3. stockholders or until their successors are duly elected and qualified.
-Approval of an amendment to the 2015 Plan to increase the number of shares available for issuance under the 2015 Plan.
-Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2021.
+FOR 5.
+Approval, on an advisory basis, of the frequency of future advisory votes on the compensation of FOR the option of our named executive officers. every one year